Garr-Garr/MakerGear-PrusaSlicer-Profiles/README.md

 # ![MakerGear Logo](https://cdn.shopify.com/s/files/1/0030/7372/files/mg_logo_colors_small.jpg) MakerGear PrusaSlicer Profile (BETA)

 Welcome!
 First and foremost, I'd love to take a brief moment and thank you for trying out the new PrusaSlicer profiles for MakerGear printers.
 While we can print dozens of part quality tests in-house, nothing beats real world experience.
-These profiles will eventually be published into the official PrusaSlicer program when the beta is finished, so your feedback is very much appreciated!
+These profiles will be published into the official PrusaSlicer program (hopefully in v2.6), so any feedback is very much appreciated!

-I've (roughly) spent the last couple of months curating these profiles and I can't wait to hear about your experiences using them!

 ## DISCLAIMER
-> By using these beta profiles, the company MakerGear is not responsible for any downtime or damages caused by failed prints.
-Also, I'm only able to support MakerGear printers that are using the V4 hotend ~ M2 Rev.C and older machines are not compatible with these profiles.
+> I'm only able to support MakerGear printers that are using the V4 hotend and 24volt power supply ~ M2 Rev.C and older machines are not compatible with these profiles.
+If M2 v3b hotend users would like to create their own profile I'd be happy to migrate it into this repo.

 # Download and Installation Instructions:
 [Click here to learn how to download and import the new profiles](https://github.com/Garr-R/MakerGear-PrusaSlicer-Profiles/wiki)